-Scorpions (1965-present) is a Heavy Metal band from Hanover, Germany.
+Scorpions (1965-present): a Heavy Metal band from Hanover, Germany.

-corpions was founded by the guitar playing Schenker brothers (Michael and Rudolph), along with Klaus Meine (vocals), Lothar Heinberg (bass) and Wolfgang Dziony (drums).
-Their premier record on the domestic 'Brain' label, Lonesome Crow (1973), was well received but the celebration was short lived.
+ounded by the guitar playing Schenker brothers (Michael and Rudolph), along with Klaus Meine (vocals), Lothar Heinberg (bass) and Wolfgang Dziony (drums), Scorpions premier record on the domestic 'Brain' label, Lonesome Crow (1973), was well received but the celebration was short lived.
 Michael wanted a show of his own and soon left to join U.F.O., later forming his own MSG to be replaced by Ulrich Roth in 1974.
 Jurgen Rosenthal replaced Dziony and Francis Buchholz took the place of Lothar.

 1974 saw them singing to 'MCA' and releasing the follow-up album, Fly To The Rainbow.
 Their sound was now evolving into Jazz-influenced German hard rock with high-pitched vocals and lumbering riffs.
 The album proved to be even more successful than the previous.
 Rudy Lenners took over drums from Rosenthal the following year.
 This sound and line-up would influence the follow-up releases, In Trance (1976), Virgin Killers (1977) and Taken By Force (1978).
 Tokyo Tapes (1979) was a live effort that neatly summed up their career to that point.
 Roth, unhappy with the more commercial direction the act was taking, left to form Electric Sun, his replacement being Mathias Jabs.
 Michael Schenker returned briefly and was featured on three tracks of the Lovedrive (1979) release.
 At the same time, Herman Rarebell replaced Linners.
 Now under a new deal with 'Harvest', this latest effort drove them into the top 40 and top 60 in the UK and US respectively.
 The follow-up fared even better.
 Animal Magnetism (1980) got them into the UK top 20, mostly on the track The Zoo; it was now clear their musical improvements were being matched on the production side.